danecalifornia/helloworld/README.md

 This is my first python program

-This feature is awesome.clear
+This feature is awesome

-adding a random sentence here
+adding a random sentence here - dane